How to Troubleshoot Problems

 })

-Instead of requiring changes to your config file as showing in the last section, the samples in the axe Developer Hub sample repository on GitHub use environment variables instead for setting the API key and server URL:
+The samples in the axe Developer Hub sample repository on GitHub use an environment variable for setting the API key, API_KEY.

-You can either set them in the environment or specify them on the command line when running tests.
+You can set it in the environment or specify it on the command line when running tests.

 Test Running Too Quickly

-Your tests might run too quickly and unload the page and free up its resources before the page can be analyzed.
+Your tests might run too quickly, unloading the page and freeing up its resources before Watcher can analyze it.
 To fix this problem, you can add a delay at the end of the test to allow time to analyze the page.

 describe('Visitor', () => {